The University Park Building, The Architects and Builders Building and the American Building (2013)

 333 N. Pennsylvania Street

-How did they come to choose such a pleasing mish-mash of materials…?
+The “11th floor” was a place to ponder questions like: Who built this odd little oasis?
+And how did they come to choose such a pleasing mish-mash of materials…?

-So, in the wee-hours of that aforementioned April morning, like a teenage girl who stalks a crush on Facebook, I took to the Internet to learn more about my mysterious companion…
+So, in the wee-hours of that aforementioned April morning, like a teenage girl who stalks a crush on Facebook, I took to the Internet to learn more about my mysterious old friend…

 The base of the building was constructed in 1910-12 as a modest three-story low rise structure and named the “University Park Building,” likely due to its location directly east of said park.

-A look at the 1898 Sanborn map revealed that the city block, which is currently bounded by Vermont, Pennsylvania, New York and Delaware streets, was at that time bisected by two others: Susquehanna (later to become Talbott) and Tippecanoe streets.
+A look at the 1898 Sanborn map revealed that the city block, which is currently bounded by Vermont, Pennsylvania, New York and Delaware streets, was at that time, bisected by two others: Susquehanna (later to become Talbott) and Tippecanoe streets.
 Research yields spotty information about the tenants of the original building from Chamber of Commerce and American Federation of Labor reports, and newspaper ads.
 Early occupants seem to have centered largely around the building trades.

 In 1927, the famed and prolific architects Rubush & Hunter were commissioned to add seven stories and a new Indiana limestone facade to the original structure.
-I noted this last fact with some irony as, the entire first year I inhabited my office, I watched out my window in amusement as construction teams added floors to a neighboring building at 429 N Penn (incidentally another Rubush and Hunter building constructed for the Reserve Loan Life Company in 1924).
-My mental “time capsule” is bursting with memories of observed construction worker mischief… but I digress!
+(I noted this last fact with some irony as, the entire first year I inhabited my office, I watched out my window in amusement as construction teams added floors to a neighboring building at 429 N Penn — incidentally another Rubush and Hunter building constructed for the Reserve Loan Life Company in 1924.
+My mental “time capsule” is bursting with memories of observed construction worker mischief… but I digress!)

 Upon completion in 1929, the newly dubbed “Architects and Builders Building” became headquarters to the renovating architects themselves, as well as home to the firm of S.E.
 Fenstermaker, Heating and Mechanical Engineers, Wege Marble & Tile, and several insurance companies.

 The greatly enhanced structure now featured impressive Egyptian-relief pier carvings at the second and tenth floors.
 The carvings are said to depict figures associated with construction trades and were heavily influenced by the Art Deco stylings of the time.
-The lobby was also adorned with an arch inlaid with travertine marble in the form of a landscape just inside the entry, and cast plaster ceiling moldings.
+The lobby was also adorned with an arch inlaid with travertine marble in the form of a landscape just inside the entry and cast plaster ceiling moldings.

-At the time of the 1929 addition, the structure shared the city block with the YWCA, a garage, an auto repair shop, the Pressly Apartments, and the organization that would eventually take over the entire block — the Indianapolis Star “newspaper printing and broadcast station.”
+At the time of the 1929 addition, the structure shared the city block with the YWCA, a garage, an auto repair shop, the Pressly Apartments, and the organization that would eventually take over the entire block: the Indianapolis Star “newspaper printing and broadcast station.”

 For more than 40 years, this location was the seat of the city’s booming architectural profession and building trades.
 In the early years, the first two floors housed exhibits and displays of the finest building materials, as well as a state-of-the-art library of design books and renderings.
 The floors above offered large windows to provide ample light to tenant architect’s suites.
 Rubush and Hunter located their own offices on the top floor in a 9500 sq. ft. space which featured specially designed wood cornices and detailing.